shueze/CLIM680-project/index.md

 [Proposal](https://shueze.github.io/CLIM680-project/proposal)

-PM10 : inhalable particles, with diameters that are generally 10 micrometers and smaller;
+PM10 : inhalable particles, with ;
 PM2.5 : fine inhalable particles, with diameters that are generally 2.5 micrometers and smaller.

 EST time zone offset is UTC-05.